Weak solutions to the Navier-Stokes equations for steady compressible non-Newtonian fluids: Abstract

 \section{Abstract}

-We prove the existence of weak solutions to steady, compressible non-Newtonian Navier-Stokes system on a bounded, two- or three-dimensional domain.
+We prove the existence of weak solutions for the steady Navier-Stokes system for compressible non-Newtonian fluids on a bounded, two- or three-dimensional domain.
 Assuming the viscous stress tensor is monotone satisfying a power-law growth with power $r$ and the pressure is given by $\varrho^\gamma$, we construct a solution provided that $r>\frac{3d}{d+2}$ and $\gamma$ is sufficiently large, depending on the values of $r$.
 Additionally, we also show the existence for time-discretized model for Herschel-Bulkley fluids, where the viscosity has a singular part.